mattj3/flight-planner-playwright-tests/README.md

 # flight-planner-playwright-tests
-**Flight Planner Playwright Tests** is a lean suite of Playwright tests designed to validate the core flows of the browser-based flight planning app, [Fly Litchi](https://flylitchi.com).
+**Flight Planner Playwright Tests** is a lean suite of Playwright tests designed to validate the core flows of the browser-based flight planning app, [Litchi Hub](https://flylitchi.com/hub).
 The suite is structured with tests in the `tests/` folder and page objects in the `pages/` folder, featuring examples for verifying the display of the logo, adding waypoints, and simulating randomized flight-path scenarios.
 All tests are orchestrated through a single `playwright.config.ts` file and can be run using standard Playwright CLI commands.

 Below is a preview of test output for `tests/random-flight-path.spec.ts`: